 Staff still need to be directed as to how to self-serve and made aware of how to make the best use of the digital tools available to them.
 At ClearPeople we consistently see operational staff and end user communities discovering the ease of finding content by using our platform’s search and navigation, when previously they had to ask a co-worker.
 This frees up valuable time – not just for the person searching for content, but also the co-worker.

 Knowledge management and information management technologies have not traditionally been at the forefront of technological innovation.
-This trend is shifting now with the emergence of Artificial Intelligence tools like Generative AI, Microsoft’s Viva Topics and Microsoft Syntex.
+This trend is shifting now with the emergence of Artificial Intelligence tools like Generative AI, Microsoft’s Topics and SharePoint Premium.
 There is also a demand for platforms to have engaging user interfaces and visually pleasing methods to present content to end users.
-(Legacy knowledge management platforms are not noted for their user interfaces.)
+Legacy knowledge management platforms often have poor user interfaces.

 Calculating ROI can be complex and does not always give a clear picture even when applying value models.
 Understanding what areas of the business are the most profitable and why is key.